WojciechT95/Metallica-concerts-analysis/README.md

 - Data Cleaning: containing operations such as: delete duplicates, Date formatting using the text and concat functions, place and track set separation using the text to column, trim and replace functions.

 **MySQL** used for
-- Data Modeling : Used for structured querying and data manipulation to prepare the dataset for visualization.
+- Data Manipulation : Used for structured querying to prepare the dataset for visualization.

 **Power BI** used for
 - Data Cleaning: containing extract year from date and creating separate table with using unpivot table,